zbynekdrlik/obs-yt-player/phases/Phase-04-Video-Download.md

             if not temp_path:
                 continue

-            # Continue to metadata extraction (Phase 5)
+            # TODO: Continue to metadata extraction (Phase 5)
-            # Continue to normalization (Phase 6)
+            # TODO: Continue to normalization (Phase 6)
-            # Final rename will happen in Phase 6
+            # TODO: Final rename will happen in Phase 6

+            # IMPORTANT: Keep temp file for future phases
+            # Do NOT delete the downloaded file yet!

         except queue.Empty:
             continue